simen64/Simons-HID-Scripts/discord-keylogger/README.md

 ## O.MG Devices

-Paste the contents of `keyload-starter-omg.txt` to one of your payload slots
+Paste the contents of `keylog-starter-omg.txt` to one of your payload slots

 ## Any other ducky script compatible tools